eswar-7116/http-caching-proxy/README.md

 - ### Accepts only HTTP/HTTPS URLs
   The proxy accepts only HTTP or HTTPS URLs for upstream requests.

-- ### Time-based eviction policy:
+- ### Time-based and LRU Eviction Policy:
-  Cache entries use lazy TTL expiration.
-Expired entries are removed on access and refetched from upstream for freshness.
+  Cache entries use lazy TTL expiration combined with an LRU eviction policy.
+Expired and least-recently-used entries are removed when capacity exceeds and refetched from upstream for freshness.

 - ### Simple Design:
   This is a minimalistic implementation aimed at demonstrating the core concepts of a caching proxy server.
 It is not suitable for production use without further enhancements.